victordremov/explore-ham-10000/README.md

 - 7470 pigmented lesions with 1-6 images each, 10015 lesion images in total
 - Each lesion described with lesion's localization, patient's age and sex, and how the diagnosis was obtained
 - 7 different diagnosis, highly unbalanced class size.
 Most common lesion type in dataset with 5400 examples is melanocitic nevi.
 Least common is dermatofibroma having 73 examples.
-- Lesion types distribution significally differs for males and females.
+- Lesion types distribution significantly differs for males and females.
 For instance, melanoma is significantly more common among males then among female (for significance level 0.5%).
 It means that patient's sex is a valuable feature for diagnostics.
 The same holds for patient age and lesion localization.

 ### Diving into [dataset descriptor paper](https://arxiv.org/ftp/arxiv/papers/1803/1803.10417.pdf "Tschandl, P. et al. The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions.
 Sci.
 Data 5:180161 doi: 10.1038/ sdata.2018.161 (2018).")
 - Blurry and insufficiently scaled images, non-pigmented lesions are removed from the dataset